 I knew from overhearing family conversations that my father had had a narrow escape when a round jammed in the breach of his gun and exploded, and that towards the end of the war he had been batman to an officer named Maurice Denham who was a famous character actor both before and after the war.

 Denham appeared in the very popular radio programmes 'It's that man again!
 (ITMA)', and with Kenneth Horne and Richard Murdoch in 'Much Binding in the Marsh'.
 His list of film appearances is astonishing and include 'Sink the Bismarck!', 'Those Magnificent Men in Their Flying Machines' and 'The Day of the Jackal'.

 In the last months of the war in Europe my father was one of those sent to liberate the concentration camp at Bergen-Belsen.
 I believe the after-effects of his experiences contributed to his early death at the age of 62.

-For any reader not aware of Belsen, the scenes during the liberation were summed up by the late BBC commentator Richard Dimbleby in the following words:
+For any reader not aware of the horrors of Belsen, the scenes during the liberation were summed up by the late BBC commentator Richard Dimbleby in the following words:

 This day at Belsen was the most horrible of my life.

 In the 1970s whilst working for the Department of Social Security in Leicester, a fellow civil servant told me proudly that he was a member of the National Front and "knew" that everything about the concentration camps had been faked by "The Jews" and that "Hitler was right" about most things.
-Clearly fascist supporters have not changed their lying ways and are still able to take in the gullible.
-The chap concerned was actually quite intelligent despite his gullibility; he was most taken aback when I robustly challenged what he had said and mentioned that my own father was an eye witness to what the Nazis had done.
+Clearly fascist supporters had not changed their lying ways and were, and for that matter are, still able to take in the gullible.
+The awful thing was that the man concerned was actually quite intelligent in other respects.
+He was taken aback when I robustly challenged what he had said saying that my own father was an eye witness to what the Nazis had done.